uelichueli/swiyu-admin-ch.github.io/_pages/swiss-profile.md

 | service            | **MUST NOT** be used                                                                        |

-> [!NOTE]
-> Issuer and Verifier have the possibility to add metatada to their dids with:
+**NOTE** <br/> Issuer and Verifier have the possibility to add metatada to their dids with:
->    - Self-attestated metadata with OpenID4VCI Server Metadata
+- Self-attestated metadata with OpenID4VCI Server Metadata
->    - Self-attestated metadata with OpenID4VP Authorization request
+- Self-attestated metadata with OpenID4VP Authorization request
->    - Validated metadata with the Trust Statement in chapter Trust Protocol
+- Validated metadata with the Trust Statement in chapter Trust Protocol {: .notice--primary}

 ## OpenID for Verifiable Credential Issuance
 Implementations of this profile: